1944 San Juan earthquake

-The earthquake occurred at 8:52 pm on 15 January 1944 and had its epicenter located 30 km north of the provincial capital, near La Laja in Albardón Department.
+The earthquake occurred at 8:49 pm on 15 January 1944 and had its epicenter 30 km north of the provincial capital, near La Laja in Albardón Department.
 Some 90% of the buildings in the city were destroyed and those left standing suffered such damage that in most cases they had to be demolished.
 It is considered that the reason for such widespread destruction was the low quality of construction, rather than just the power of the earthquake.

-In 1944 many of San Juan's houses were made of adobe and the reconstruction programme prompted the creation of a building code that took into account contemporary knowledge of earthquakes and their effect on buildings.
-Stronger bricks were used, concrete single-story houses were erected and sidewalks and streets were made wider.
+In 1944, many of San Juan's houses were made of adobe and the reconstruction programme prompted the creation of a building code that took into account contemporary knowledge of earthquakes and their effect on buildings.
+Stronger bricks were used, concrete single-story houses were erected, and sidewalks and streets were made wider.

+Geology

+The 15 January 1944 shock represented rupture of a fault within the crust of the South American plate.
+Several other large earthquakes have occurred in the San Juan region in 1894, 1952 and 1977 at depths no greater than 35 km.
+The mainshock generated a 6–8 km fault scarp along the La Laja Fault in the Precordillera region.
+This region displays thin-skinned deformation as a result of the fold and thrust belt beneath the area.
+It is not fully understood if the La Laja Fault, a reverse fault, was the dominant or secondary structure that ruptured during the earthquake.
+The La Laja Fault is part of a larger thrust system in the Precordillera.
+The earthquake's focal mechanism suggests rupture occurred along a north–south striking, east-dipping fault corresponding to the La Laja Fault.
+In San Juan, the maximum Modified Mercalli intensity was IX (Violent), as was in Albardón.

 Aid and reconstruction

 There was some debate as to whether it would be advisable to rebuild the city in the same place, or to take advantage of the situation to move it to a less earthquake prone location.
 The former alternative was adopted.

 At the start of the reconstruction, emergency homes were built for the population with funds from the national state.
 This was the first large-scale state-directed construction plan in Argentina, the first stages of which occurred under Peronist rule.
-Colonel Juan Perón, later to become president, had met his future wife Eva Duarte (Evita), during fundraising activities to help the victims.
+Colonel Juan Perón, later to become president, had met his future wife Eva Duarte, during fundraising activities to help the victims.
 After the 1955 coup d'état ousted Perón, the reconstruction was continued under the de facto President Pedro Eugenio Aramburu.

 The earthquake caused many families to scatter in the confusion, and left around 1,000 orphaned children.
 According to historian Mark Healey, the issues surrounding the orphans and the nearly 100,000 homeless had a profound influence on the shaping of social legislation enacted during Perón's first term as president, two years later.